Skip to content

 Lydia Ko: What’s In The Bag

-Lydia Ko won the Saudi Ladies International for the second time in her career in February 2023.
+Lydia Ko claimed her first win of 2025 when winning the HSBC Women’s World Championship in March.
 A look at Lydia Ko: What’s In The Bag.

-Ko’s first LPGA Tour win came in the CN Canadian Women’s Open in 2012.
 She defended the title in 2013 and went on to win the Swinging Skirts LPGA Classic, Marathon Classic and CME Group Tour Championship in 2014.

 Victories in the ISPS Handa Women’s Australian Open, Swinging Skirts LPGA Classic, Canadian Pacific Women’s Open and Fubon LPGA Taiwan Championship in 2015 where joined by her first major victory in The Evian Championship in the same year.